 This is where a good baby monitor can be your second pair of eyes and ears.
 But there are so many choices, where on earth do you begin?
 We have done the legwork for you.

 Take a look at what we think are the best baby monitors for twins.

 Quick ComparisonOur Top Baby Monitor For Twins Picks of 2019 Read Full Reviews

 One Monitor or Two?

 Before you head straight out and buy a monitor for your twins, there are a few considerations to take into account.
 If you plan on having your two precious bundles in the same room then a single monitor should be enough.

 However, if you are going to use separate rooms, then it’s a whole different ball game.

 You will either need two separate baby monitors or a monitor with more than one feed.
 This could be two audio or camera units that send signals to a single monitor.
 Some monitors have split-screen facilities for this purpose.

 You might be comfortable with using a monitor that provides an audio feed alone.
 For me, having the option to see what was happening on-screen in real time was invaluable.

 Although not used for twins, it lets me watch my toddler getting up to make mischief in one room while the baby sleeps peacefully — hopefully — in another.
-Said toddler’s latest trick is trying to scale the cot and escape.
+Said toddler’s latest trick is trying to scale the crib and escape.
 Now I can avoid a catastrophe before it happens.